ConvFormer: Revisiting Transformer for Sequential User Modeling: Examining Self-attentive token mixer in user modeling

 \subsection{Is the item-to-item token-mixer suitable for user behavior understanding?}

 The central element in SAR is the item-to-item attention matrix $\mathbf{A} \in \mathbb{R}^{\mathrm{L} \times \mathrm{L}}$ generated by Eq.(\ref{eq:attention_matrix}).
 To assess the efficacy of $\mathbf{A}$ for sequential user modeling, we replace it with three alternative mechanisms: \begin{itemize}[leftmargin=*] \item SAR is the standard method~\cite{sasrec} to generate the item-to-item attention matrix.
 For fair comparison with its alternatives, the multi-head trick is not enabled in this implementation. \item SAR-O (SAR with Order-sensitive weights) utilizes a trainable parameter matrix $\mathbf{A}^{(\mathrm{O})} \in \mathbb{R}^{\mathrm{L} \times \mathrm{L}}$ which is independent of the input sequence.
-Unlike SAR which relies solely on position embedding for order information, SAR-O is directly sensitive to the order of the input sequence.
-This means that even without position embedding, altering the input sequence's order will result in a different output from SAR-O. \item SAR-P (SAR with Personalized weights) is an modified SAR-O that uses MLP to dynamically generate attention scores based on the input $\mathbf{R}$ to this block, wherein $\mathbf{A}^{(\mathrm{P})}[l]=\operatorname{MLP}(\mathbf{R}[l])$.
-It enables the customization of $\mathbf{A}^{(\mathrm{P})}$ based on inputs, while retaining sensitive to the order of items. \item SAR-R (SAR with Random and order-sensitive weights) is similar to SAR-O, but its attention matrix $\mathbf{A}^{(\mathrm{R})} \in \mathbb{R}^{\mathrm{L} \times \mathrm{L}}$ is randomly initialized, kept fixed, and non-trainable during model training. \end{itemize}
+Unlike SAR which relies solely on position embedding for order information, SAR-O is directly sensitive to the order of the input items. \item SAR-P (SAR with Personalized weights) modifies SAR-O by using MLP to dynamically generate attention scores based on the input $\mathbf{R}$ to this block, wherein $\mathbf{A}^{(\mathrm{P})}[l]=\operatorname{MLP}(\mathbf{R}[l])$.
+It enables the customization of $\mathbf{A}^{(\mathrm{P})}$ based on inputs, while retaining sensitive to the order of items. \item SAR-R (SAR with Random and order-sensitive weights) is similar to SAR-O, but its attention matrix $\mathbf{A}^{(\mathrm{R})} \in \mathbb{R}^{\mathrm{L} \times \mathrm{L}}$ is randomly initialized, kept fixed, and non-trainable. \end{itemize}

 These models are graphically illustrated in \autoref{fig:sas}.
-According to \autoref{tab:itemtoitem}, replacing the item-to-item token-mixer in SAR with some simple yet order-sensitive models, such as SAR-O, SAR-P and SAR-R, leads to little performance drop.
-It is worth noting that SAR-R, despite its inability to capture item-to-item correlations, remains competitive with SAR.
-Since SAR-R's sole superiority over SAR lies in its order-sensitivity, its competitive performance suggests the necessity of order-sensitivity in sequential user modeling.
-Moreover, we integrate dynamic weights in token-mixer (SAR-P) and observe a marginal improvement over SAR-O, indicating that adaptive weights in the item-to-item paradigm is not indispensable for SAR's superiority.
+These simpler, order-sensitive alternatives to the item-to-item token mixer in SAR leads to little performance drop as per \autoref{tab:itemtoitem}.
+Notably, SAR-R performs competitively with SAR despite its non-trainable matrix.
+Since SAR-R's sole superiority over SAR lies in its order-sensitivity, its competitive performance underscores the importance of order-sensitivity in sequential user modeling.
+Furthermore, dynamic weights offer marginal gains (SAR-P vs. SAR-O), suggesting that the adaptive weights in the item-to-item paradigm is not indispensable for SAR's superiority.